Saying Goodbye; Jonathan McCray.

 Don’t get it twisted when he loved me there was nothing more incredible than that feeling of being his, being what he wanted, being with someone I saw as my best friend.
 That feeling of being treasured got me from every decline just so I could feel it again at the top of the cliff before we would fall again.
 He was funny and charismatic, but he was also a showman and a manipulator.
 Being with him made my life a long term episode of whiplash.
 To be adored and then told you are nothing… I already had complex PTSD and he fed off that.
 He fed off the triggers while being my hero and my loving husband to everyone else.

 The worst part of it is what he did to the kids.
 To be in their lives, raise them, adopt them, and then leave them.
 To act like a parent when present, but to ignore them when gone.
 There is a special place in hell for him for what he did to our children.
+There is a special place in hell for some of his family who made it okay to walk away from children.
+He walked from his own daughter and we all fought that decision, but when it came to my kids it was always okay.
+The way he hurts them shows how badly his own parents hurt him when they divorced.
+Instead of being the person that stops the generational curse/abuse he echoed it onto my children who did nothing to deserve it.
+They called him dad, now he will never answer their calls.

 Categories: Uncategorized